 - Projects must be within the community’s ability to maintain and operate.
 Requests for large-scale agriculture or construction projects or for expensive equipment will not be priority projects.

-- Managers of a project should have evidence that they are financially responsible and will be able to account for any funds sent to them.
+- Managers of a project should have evidence that they are financially responsible and will be able to account for any funds disbursed to their organizations.
 Having a bank account, or establishing credit with vendors, are examples of such evidence.

 - The requested amount for implementing activities must be reasonable; project budgets generally range from US$ 500 to US$15,000.
-Projects under ZMW80,000 are most competitive.
+Projects under ZMW85,000 are most competitive.

 - Successful applicants must have the ability to send one representative to Lusaka to attend the half-day grant signing ceremony and workshop.
-Expenses related to travel to Lusaka will not be reimbursed.
+Expenses related to travel to and accommodation in Lusaka will not be reimbursed.